Article 1: Mission, Purpose, and Objectives

 - Support other ERG efforts and community-building events on campus

-The President’s role is to act as spokesperson for the organization and maintain communication with the steering committee, as well as committee chairs, to ensure successful advancement of the mission of THRIVE!
+The President’s role is to act as spokesperson for the organization and maintain communication with the Advisory Board, as well as committee chairs, to ensure successful advancement of the mission of THRIVE!
 This includes:

 - Ensuring adherence to the bylaws